georgetor2020/aws-parameter-store/lab3/README.md

 ## Summary

 This completes our lab.
+In this lab, you:
-1. You added parameters to AWS Parameter store
+1. Added parameters to AWS Systems Manager Parameter store
 2. Used CloudFormation to create a database with these credentials
 3. Added content to the database, using these credentials
 4. And finally, accessed the database from a Lambda function